 Kona Earth farm

 With just 13 acres, Kona Earth, one of some 800 Hawaiian coffee farms, is considered large.
 Gary and Valerie Strawn leased their sloping land, located 2,000 feet above sea level, in 2005.
 Most of the land is planted in macadamia nut trees.
-Like about 9 percent of the land in Hawaii, Kona Earth land is owned by the Bishop Estate – Bernice Pauahi Bishop, wife of banker Charles Reed Bishop, was the great-granddaughter of King Kamehameha I and his last surviving heir.
+Like about 9 percent of the land in Hawaii, Kona Earth land is owned by the Bishop Estate – Bernice Pauahi Bishop, a wife of banker Charles Reed Bishop, was the great-granddaughter of King Kamehameha I and his last surviving heir.
 The lease stipulates that Bishop Estate land must be used for intensive agricultural production.

-Hawaiian coffee farms were once much larger, but since a coffee market crash in 1899, when owners divided their plantations and leased land to workers, most of Hawaii’s coffee farms have remained small, fewer than 5 acres.
+Hawaiian coffee farms were once much larger, but since a coffee market crash in 1899, when owners divided their plantations and leased land to workers, most of Hawaii’s coffee farms have remained small fewer than 5 acres.
 In addition, the Kona District’s sloping land is not suitable for mechanical equipment, and some areas, including Kona Earth’s land, are not served by public water supplies.
 The average annual rainfall of 60 inches keeps coffee trees healthy, but when Kona Earth’s trees need water during the dry season, it comes from rainfall stored in the farm’s catchment tanks, which have an 80,000-gallon capacity.

 How Kona coffee came to be